Contents

 Sound null safety

-The Dart language comes with sound null safety.
+The Dart language enforces sound null safety.

-Null safety prevents errors that result from unintentional access of variables set to null.
 For example, if a method expects an integer but receives null, your app causes a runtime error.
 This type of error, a null dereference error, can be difficult to debug.

 Introduction through examples